keyquesttech/Enclave/README.md

 ### VIA:

-VIA JSON. can be used for local upload of JSON but it's currently merged into main so it works on official website.
+VIA can be used for local upload of JSON but it's currently merged into main so it works on official website.

 ### VIAL: